vinhngx/CarND-Vehicle-Detection/writeup_template.md

 *Exploring data sets*: I first read and explore the training data sets.
 Combining all the car and non-car examples from the suggested training data sets [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip), we've got 8792 car and 8968 non-car examples.
 A random selection of samples is presented below:

 ![cars][cars]
 ![noncars][noncars]

+Next we extract HOG, spatial color features and color histogram.

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I extracted 3 types of features:
+The parameters for the 3 types of features are as follows:

-- HOG with the following parameters:
+- HOG:

 ```python
 colorspace = 'RGB' # Can be RGB, HSV, LUV, HLS, YUV, YCrCb